By Lisa Loomis

 Currently, under state statute, town clerks and treasurers set their own hours and work agendas.
 For towns to create their own ways of governance, voters and then the Legislature must approve adopting a town charter that spells out that the select board now has powers formerly vested with voters.

-The charter would give the town select board the specific ability to appoint the town clerk and treasurer and "all town officers whose appointment is required by law."
+The charter would give the town (select board) the specific ability to appoint the town clerk and treasurer and "all town officers whose appointment is required by law."

 If the charter is adopted, incumbents will serve out the remainder of their terms.

-Under a section entitled "Powers of the Town," the proposed charter notes that the town "shall have all the powers granted to towns and municipal corporations by the constitution and laws of this state together with all the implied powers necessary to carry into execution all the powers granted; and it may enact ordinances not inconsistent with the constitution and laws of the State of Vermont or with this charter."
+Under a section titled "Powers of the Town," the proposed charter notes that the town "shall have all the powers granted to towns and municipal corporations by the constitution and laws of this state together with all the implied powers necessary to carry into execution all the powers granted; and it may enact ordinances not inconsistent with the constitution and laws of the State of Vermont or with this charter."

 It further notes that the town (select board) can exert powers not spelled out in the charter: "In this charter, mention of a particular power shall not be construed to be exclusive or to restrict the scope of the powers which the town would have if the particular power were not mentioned."